-This analysis takes into consideration the cities of Hamburg and Lisbon which have considerable wind-farming potential, especially due to their respective locations close to the coast.
-In 2019, Lisbon had a mean wind speed of 5.1 m/s across all MERRA2 coordinates that comprise the city.
-Figure 5 displays hourly wind speeds in 2019 from reanalysis data (MERRA2) at three different coordinates.
-For the specific location of the coordinates, see Figure 6.
-It can be observed, that in the winter months wind speeds are considerably higher than in summer months.
+This analysis takes into consideration the cities of Hamburg, Lisbon and Boston, Massachusetts which are expected to have considerable wind-farming potential, especially due to their respective locations close to the coast.
+Figure 5 displays hourly wind speeds in 2019 from reanalysis data (MERRA2) at the different raster-corner coordinates that are relevant in this analysis.
+For the specific location of the coordinates, see Figure 8.
+It can be observed, that among all domains wind speeds in winter months are considerably higher than in summer months.
 This is quite interesting if an adequate mix of solar and wind power is to be exploited during the year as solar power generation is typically rather modest in the winter period.